ctphoenix/Python-Course-Material/chapter10.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:a0ae0c80a0
 ## Exercise 4

 It appears that predicting movies that are reported to have made precisely no money is difficult.
-In the next three exercises, we will exclude these movies, and rerun the analysis to determine if the fit improves.
-In this exercise, we will rerun the regression analysis.
+In the next three exercises, we will exclude these movies, and rerun the analyses to determine if the fit improves.
+In this exercise, we will rerun the regression analysis for this subsetted dataset.

 *** =instructions
 - Define `positive_revenue_df` as the subset of movies in `df` with revenue greater than zero.
-- The solutions to the previous analysis using `df` is shown below.
+- The solutions to the previous analyses using `df` are shown below.
 Replace all instances of `df` with `positive_revenue_df`, and run the given code.
 - Consider the following comparisons to the analysis that included movies with zero reported revenue:
     - Are these cross-validated correlations between predictions and true revenue higher or lower in general?
     - Previously, linear regression outperformed random forests.
 Has this changed?

 *** =hint
-- `pandas` supprts slicing syntax for rows.
-You use this to select only rows meeting the logical condition `df["revenue"] > 0`.
+- `pandas` supports slicing syntax for rows.
+You can use this to select only rows meeting the logical condition `df["revenue"] > 0`.

 *** =pre_exercise_code
 ```{python}